Derwinesmitch/client-archive/README.md

-# 📂 JSWD Archive System
+# 📂 Client Archive System

 A web-based archive system built with **React, Firebase, and Tailwind CSS**.
 This project allows users to store, search, and manage company records in a **responsive** and **mobile-friendly** interface.